Search for photons above 10$^{19}$ eV with the surface detector of the Pierre Auger Observatory: Analysis method

 For photon showers, the distribution of the SD observables $\Delta$ and $L_{\rm LDF}$ described in~\cref{sec:discrim_variables} is dependent on the energy and zenith angle of the primary particle (see, e.g., \cref{fig:vardep}).
 To define a single selection criterion for photon candidates as independent as possible from direction and energy, the mean and standard deviation of the distribution of each initial variable are computed, for non-preshowering photons, in 30 bins of roughly equal statistics in the ($S(1000)$, $\theta$) space (five in $S(1000)$ and six in $\theta$).
 The reference spectrum is $\propto E^{-2}$ hence simulations are weighted accordingly.
 The variables $\tilde{\Delta}$ and $\tilde{L}_{\rm LDF}$ are then defined as linear transformations of the initial ones centered around $0$ and expressed in units of the standard deviation of the corresponding distributions of non-preshowering photons:

 where $i$ is the index of the bin corresponding to the specific event.
 The distributions of $\tilde{\Delta}$ and $\tilde{L}_{\rm LDF}$ are shown in~\cref{fig:PCAburn2D}.

-The two variables are combined using a Fisher discriminant analysis with the burn sample representing the background and photon simulations the signal.
+The two variables are combined using a Fisher discriminant analysis \cite{Fisher} with the burn sample representing the background and photon simulations the signal.
 The transformation is normalized as to be equivalent to a rotation in the $(\tilde{\Delta},\tilde{L}_{\rm LDF})$ plane.
 The resulting axis is shown in~\cref{fig:PCAburn2D}.

 The photon candidate cut is chosen a priori as the median of the photon sample of non-preshowering events weighted to a $E^{-2}$ spectrum.
 This cut value constitutes a good compromise between efficiency and purity.
-Any event falling above this cut, shown as a dashed line in~\cref{fig:PCAburn2D}, will be considered as a photon candidate.
+Any event falling on the right side of this cut, shown as a dashed line in~\cref{fig:PCAburn2D}, will be considered as a photon candidate.